ga-wdi-exercises/hangman-lab/readme.md

 ## Your Task

 Recreate the classic game of Hangman!
-Your version, however, will exist entirely in the Javascript console.
+Your version, however, will exist entirely in the Javascript console and/or in alert boxes.

 Here's a [refresher](https://en.wikipedia.org/wiki/Hangman_(game)) on how the game works.
 You can approach this however you'd like.
 If you need help, we've included a few hints [here](https://github.com/ga-wdi-exercises/hangman-lab/blob/master/hints.md).

+You can play our solution [here](http://ga-wdi-exercises.github.io/hangman-lab/).
+The Javascript has been "uglified" so it's unreadable.

 ## Helpful Resources